utkarshpratap2002/learnedinDITISS/fcn-docs/day3/day3.md

 ![alt text](diagrams/day3.png)

-* What happens is that it creates a broadcast strorm.
+* What happens is that it creates a broadcast strorm, where the broadcast address get forwarded within the network and doesn't stop any where.
 * Routers seperate collison domains as they tend to seperate the collison domains into seperate networks, and this prevents the collison domain.

 <div style="border-left: 4px solid #007acc; background-color: #f1f6f9; padding: 10px; border-radius: 5px;">